sinewalker/sinewalker.github.io/blog/2018/latin1-to-utf8.md

  * and replaced "`ISO-8859-1`" in the output file with "`utf-8`" so that the headers match the content (very näive: just looks for the exact string match, so any mention of "ISO-8859-1" within the body will also be replaced)
  * Finally, replace the original source file with the temporary target file, by intentionally [clobber](http://milosophical.me/jargon/html/C/clobber.html)ing the original with `os.rename()`.

-I then ran this filter in a shell loop like so:
+I then ran this code in a shell loop like so:

 ```sh
 [src][mjl@milo:~/hax/blog/milosophical.me/files/jargon/html]